tgrecojs/logseq/pages/Subaccount Leverage.md

 - can you help me work through a scenario. i would like to create a derivative product representing a 2x long position. we will call these "LNL" tokens - "Lounge 'n' Leverage".
 The name is subject to change, however it is a great description of the service LnL token holders receive.
 -
-- Please be aware that I use the term
+	- Please be aware that I use the terms
+		- "coins" means "cryptocurrency"
 - ## How they work
 - LnL tokens are powered by CDP stablecoin protocol, Inter (or Inter Protocol).
 Stable-coins play a critical role in blockchain-based economies.
 They form the basis for marketplaces to emerge medium-of-exchange.
 	- crypto-economie s marketplaces